Bay Terrace branch renovation to begin

 In the meantime, the library will offer mobile services on Thursdays from 10 a.m. to 5 p.m.
 That is slated to begin April 21.

-While QPL broke ground on the project — that is, ceremonially — on Dec.
-14, construction cannot actually begin until after the building closes for staff, too.
+Though the branch will close for the public this weekend, construction cannot actually begin until after the building closes for staff, too.
 Spokesperson Lisi de Bourbon said they will be there until May 13.

+The branch’s renovation is the culmination of a years-long campaign.
+As early as 2014, then-Councilman Paul Vallone secured $1 million to the cause, despite the remodeling being little more than an idea at the time.

 (0) comments

-Note: This article was updated to include information and comments from library spokesperson Lisi de Bourbon that were provided after press time for the original version.